HelisLT/eneba-client/docs/howto/declared-stock.md

 * `P_API_CallbackTypeEnum::DECLARED_STOCK_RESERVATION`
 * `P_API_CallbackTypeEnum::DECLARED_STOCK_PROVISION`

+You also need to activate the "Declared Stock" feature in the production.
+It is required that your DeclaredStock implementation on the Eneba sandbox is [fully tested](declared-stock-sandbox.md).

 Optionally, you may want to register the `P_API_CallbackTypeEnum::DECLARED_STOCK_CANCELLATION` callback, this way you will be able to receive a callback when the order gets canceled.

 ## How it works